ttnghia/RealTimeFluidRendering/README.md

 </table>
 </p>

 This is implementation of my i3D2018 paper "[A Narrow-Range Filter for Screen-Space Fluid Rendering](https://ttnghia.github.io/portfolio/narrow-range-filter/)".
 It is not the one that used in my paper but has been written from scratch for demonstration purpose and depends heavily on many external libraries, especially [Banana](https://github.com/ttnghia/Banana).
-Users should not expect to compile it by themselves but instead please download and run the provided binary (Windows | Mac) over the provided datasets.
+Users should not expect to compile it by themselves but instead please download and run the provided binary (Windows x64) over the provided datasets.

 ### Download

-* Windows/Mac binary and dataset: [https://github.com/ttnghia/RealTimeFluidRendering/releases](https://github.com/ttnghia/RealTimeFluidRendering/releases)
+* Windows binary and dataset: [https://github.com/ttnghia/RealTimeFluidRendering/releases](https://github.com/ttnghia/RealTimeFluidRendering/releases)

 ### Brief Usage
 Firstly, one need to download and extract the provided datasets.
 For loading data, there are two ways: